Coronavirus destroys lungs. But doctors are finding its damage in kidneys, hearts and elsewhere.

 To treat cytokine storms, some doctors are using anti-IL-6 drugs such as tocilizumab, which is approved for cancer patients who develop cytokine storms as a result of immunotherapy.

-Another odd, and now well-known, symptom of COVID-19 is loss of smell and taste.
+Another odd, and now well-known, symptom of covid-19 is loss of smell and taste.
 Claire Hopkins, president of the British Rhinological Society, said studies of patients in Italy and elsewhere have shown that some lose their sense of smell before they show signs of being sick.

 “The coronavirus can actually attack and invade olfactory nerve endings,” Hopkins said.
 When these aroma-detecting fibers are disrupted, they can’t send odors to the brain.

-Anosmia — the medical term for the inability to smell — was not initially recognized as a symptom of COVID-19, Hopkins said.
+Anosmia – the medical term for the inability to smell – was not initially recognized as a symptom of covid-19, Hopkins said.
 Doctors were so overwhelmed by patients with severe respiratory problems, she said, that “they didn’t ask the question.”

-But subsequent data from a symptom-tracking app has shown that 60 percent of people later diagnosed with COVID-19 reported losing their senses of smell and taste.
+But subsequent data from a symptom-tracking app has shown that 60 percent of people later diagnosed with covid-19 reported losing their senses of smell and taste.
 About a quarter of participants experienced anosmia before developing other symptoms, suggesting it can be an early warning sign of infection.

-Intriguingly, Hopkins said, people who lose their sense of smell don’t seem to develop the same severe respiratory problems that have made COVID-19 so deadly.
-But a very small number of patients have experienced confusion, low blood oxygen levels and even lost consciousness — a sign that the virus may have traveled along their olfactory nerve endings straight to the central nervous system.
+Intriguingly, Hopkins said, people who lose their sense of smell don’t seem to develop the same severe respiratory problems that have made covid-19 so deadly.
+But a very small number of patients have experienced confusion, low blood oxygen levels and even lost consciousness – a sign that the virus may have traveled along their olfactory nerve endings straight to the central nervous system.

 “Why you get this different expression in different people, nobody knows,” she said.

-There are also reports that COVID-19 can turn people’s eyes red, causing pinkeye, or conjunctivitis, in some patients.
+There are also reports that covid-19 can turn people’s eyes red, causing pinkeye, or conjunctivitis, in some patients.
 One study of 38 hospitalized patients in Hubei province, China, found that a third had pinkeye.

 But like many of the non-respiratory effects of the virus, this symptom may be relatively uncommon – and may develop only in people already severely ill.
 The fact that the virus has been found in the mucus membrane that covers the eye in a small number of patients, however, does suggest that the eye could be an entryway for the virus – and is one reason that face shields and goggles are being used to protect health-care workers.

 The virus also is having a clear impact on the gastrointestinal tract, causing diarrhea, vomiting and other symptoms.
-One study found that half of COVID-19 patients have gastrointestinal symptoms, and specialists have coined a Twitter hashtag, #NotJustCough, to raise awareness of them.
+One study found that half of covid-19 patients have gastrointestinal symptoms, and specialists have coined a Twitter hashtag, #NotJustCough, to raise awareness of them.

 Studies suggest that patients with digestive symptoms will also develop a cough, but one may occur days before the other.